mxxptian/DANDELION/README.md

 This package accompanies the study:

-> *Leveraging trans-gene regulation prioritizes central genes and pathways in asthma*.
+> *Trans-regulatory gene mapping prioritizes disease drivers in asthma*.

 The release version of DANDELION is archived on Zenodo at DOI: 10.5281/zenodo.19911607.